arthurvo94/operatingSystems/README.md

   * Outputs each word from secondary source along with number of times that word appears as a prefix in the tree

 ## assignment-2 – Dictionary Tree – Thread Communication
-#### Objective: Gain familiarity with POSIX threads and using shared data to facilitate thread communication
+#### Objective: Gain familiarity with POSIX threads and using shared data to facilitate thread communication.
 * Implemented the pointer tree data structure and operations from **assignment-1** using POSIX threads to carry out operations in a concurrent fashion
 * Threads are required to communicate and coordinate with one another via a shared data structure, passed to each thread through pointers
 * Functionality: